gexCo/android-guidelines/additional_notes.md

 # Android

 ## Annotation
-Annotations simplify code in applications and reduces the boilerplate of common patterns, such as setting click listeners, enforcing ui/background thread executions.
-Some examples include `@Override` and `@Singleton`.
+Annotations simplify code in applications and reduces the boilerplate(code with common patterns that is better to be auto-generated, e.g. getter and setter method in a Class). `@Override` is an example of Android annotations.

 ### Annotation Processing
 1. Build starts in java compiler.
 (Java compiler knows all processors, so if we want to create new one, we need to tell to compiler.)